engelsystem/engelsystem/README.md

 The `bin/migrate` script can be used to import and update the database of the Engelsystem.

 For more information on how to use it call `./bin/migrate help`

+#### bin/pre-commit
+The `bin/pre-commit` script can be used during development to ensure the code quality matches the expected standard.

 ### Documentation